-] Description of IOSCO Principles Status as of March 2024 (Issues recognized) Self-assessment results and action policy as of March 20242 Principle 13 Transition Administrators should have clear written policies and procedures, to address the need for possible cessation of a Benchmark.
-Administrators' written policies and procedures to address the possibility of Benchmark cessation could include the criteria to guide the selection of a credible, alternative Benchmark, if determined to be reasonable and appropriate by the Administrator. ✓ The written policies and procedures to address transition to fallback rates have been published in March 2020. ✓ Appropriate fallback rates for JBA TIBOR have been considered.
-[Fully Complied] ✓ The remaining issue has been resolved with the publication of Results of Public Consultation on fallback issues for JBA TIBOR (see "ii" for details) and revision of Policy on Material Changes in the Definition or Calculation Method and Continuous Suspension of the JBA TIBOR Publication.
-Principle 7 Data Sufficiency The data used to construct a Benchmark determination should be sufficient to accurately and reliably represent the Interest measured by the Benchmark. ✓ The lack of an active underlying market has been making it difficult for Euroyen TIBOR to determine submission rates based on the data of the Japan Offshore Market.
-1 ✓ The permanent cessation of Euroyen TIBOR (at the end of December 2024) has been decided in March 2024.
-[Complied (with remaining issue)] ✓ JBATA plans to describe in the next self- assessment results published after the permanent cessation of Euroyen TIBOR (at the end of 2024) : "The remaining issue for Principle 7 has been resolved."
+Description of IOSCO Principles Status as of March 2025 (Issues recognized) Self-assessment results and action policy as of March 2025 ^{2} Princip 13 Transitic policies and procedures to address the possibility of Benchmark cessation could ✓ The written policies and procedures to address transition to fallback rates have been published in March 2020. ✓ Appropriate fallback rates for JBA TIBOR have been considered.
+LFully Complied] ✓ The remaining issue has been resolved with the publication of Results of Public Consultation on fallback issues for JBA TIBOR (see P.8 for details) and revision of Policy on Material Changes in the Definition or Calculation Method and Continuous Suspension of the JBA TIBOR Publication.
+Princip 7 Data Sufficien determination should be sufficient to accurately and reliably represent the ✓ The lack of an active underlying market has been making it difficult for Euroyen TIBOR to determine submission rates based on the data of the Japan Offshore Market.1 ✓ The publication of all tenors of Euroyen TIBOR has permanently ceased at the end of December 2024.
+[Fully Complied] ✓ The remaining issue has been resolved with the permanent cessation of Euroyen TIBOR (see P.9 for details)

-\1 The amount of the transaction balance for deposits and calls denominated in Japanese yen in the Japan Offshore Market (i.e. the underlying market) is only JPY 0.6 trillion (as of July 31, 2023), and its market size continues to be smaller compared to the Japan unsecured call market (the outstanding balance: approx. 40.1 trillion) (the figures are as of July 31, 2023) )
+1 The amount of the transaction balance for deposits and calls denominated in Japanese yen in the Japan Offshore Market (i.e. the underlying market) is only JPY 0.4 trillion (as of July 31, 2024), and its market size continues to be smaller compared to the Japan unsecured call market (the outstanding balance: approx. 31.7 trillion) (the figures are as of July 31, 2024).

-\2 See next and subsequent pages for the latest status of compliance with each principle.
+2 See next and subsequent pages for the latest status of compliance with each principle.